Shoes for Kids with Cerebral Palsy – Wide Opening, Supportive, Deep, and with a Round Toe-Box!

-The good news is that the correct type of shoes and orthotics will help improve your children’s stability and coordination, and improve their overall posture, by helping them stand and walk straighter.
+The correct type of shoes and orthotics help improve children’s stability and coordination, and improve their overall posture by helping them stand and walk straighter.
 AFOs (Ankle-Foot Orthotics) may be one of the solutions to help with mobility challenges.

 Please keep in mind that no cerebral palsy case is the same.
 While a child with CP might be able to walk unassisted, another child might not be able to walk at all.

 When children with cerebral palsy start their quest towards mobility, they tend to be fitted with AFO braces.
 Most children with cerebral palsy require orthotics and specifically designed shoes to support their needs and alleviate their quality of life.

 I am here to help you find the perfect pair of shoes to complement the specific needs of your child.

 Does Your Child Also Need a Pair of Orthotics?

 Most children with cerebral palsy need to wear orthotics inside their shoes.
 The most common mistake parents make when trying to find shoes to accommodate their child’s orthotics is getting shoes that are too long to accommodate the orthotic inside the shoes.
 Another common mistake parents make is to assume that a shoe that is labeled as extra wide (XW) will automatically fit the shape of the orthotics.

 When parents finally find shoes that are wide to accommodate an orthotic, they find that the shoes can’t be fastened because the braces stretched the shoe’s opening so much that the velcro straps for fastening the shoes can’t meet.

 Finding a pair of shoes that will fit their kids’ foot shape and the orthotic device is a special challenge for many parents.

 Before I provide you with a selection of the best shoes for kids with cerebral palsy, let me show you what features these shoes provide.